TheCatIsOnTheMoon/GilletGarasSamantha_12_09032022/README.md

 `yarn dev`

-If it works you should see "Magic append on port 3000"
+If it works you should see :

+> Magic happens on port 3000

 ## App Setup